JessieW0010/Shoppies/README.md

 To clone this repository you will need `node` and `npm` installed globally on your machine.

-The app is fetching from a hosted API, however you can change this to run on your localhost by cloning the [API](https://frozen-dusk-95287.herokuapp.com) and replacing all instances of the fetched URL to your localhost.
+The app is fetching from a hosted API, however you can change this to run on your localhost by cloning the [API](https://github.com/JessieW0010/shoppies-api) and replacing the API base URL in `/src/api`.

 Installation: